-I ran for City Council to restore a strong voice to Garland citizens, who by City Charter hold the highest level of authority in our City government.
+I ran for City Council in 2018 to restore a strong voice to Garland citizens, who by City Charter hold the highest level of authority in our City government.
 That involves actively partnering with citizens instead of excluding them from the decision-making process.

 In the 80’s our family lived in northeast Garland in a small house that backed up to a beautiful greenbelt, dedicated parkland donated by our developer.
 One day we came out to find all the trees flagged, and our neighborhood learned that the City Council had quietly voted to bulldoze the trees and build the new Centerville Road there.